Article

 What that something is remains an open question, and it should remain an open question, because the data does not yet allow us to decide between several possible answers.
 It might be that the universe itself has informational structure built into its laws in a way that we have not yet understood, and that this informational structure tends to produce life under appropriate conditions.
 It might be that life originated elsewhere in the universe and was transferred here, and that the elsewhere had conditions or mechanisms more favorable to the origination of biological information than Earth has.
 It might be that life was deliberately initiated on Earth by an intelligence whose origin we cannot currently access.
 Or it might be something we have not yet conceived of, something that future generations will name and we will not recognize.

 What is no longer open is whether life arose by random chemistry on a primordial Earth.
-That hypothesis is mathematically dead.
-It has been dead for fifty years.
-The reason it is still treated as the default in textbooks is not scientific.
-It is institutional.
+That particular hypothesis is mathematically and empirically dead beyond recovery.
+It has been dead for 50 years.
+The reason it is still treated as the default in textbooks is not scientific but purely institutional.
 It is the same kind of inertia that kept geocentrism in place for centuries after Copernicus, and that kept the steady-state universe in textbooks decades after the cosmic microwave background made it untenable.
-Eventually the inertia gives way.
-We are in the late stages of that process now, and articles like this one are part of how the giving way happens.
+Eventually the institutional inertia begins to give way.
+We are in the late stages of that process now, and articles like this 1 are part of how the giving way happens.

 I said at the beginning that I would set out my position so no one had to wonder where I was going.
-I have now done that.
-My position is that the human genome did not arise by chance, that no genome arose by chance, that the chance hypothesis is mathematically excluded by the actual numbers, and that the search for the actual mechanism by which biological information came into being is the most important open question in the natural sciences.
+I have now done exactly that: my position is that the human genome did not arise by chance, that no genome arose by chance, that the chance hypothesis is mathematically excluded by the actual numbers, and that the search for the actual mechanism by which biological information came into being is the most important open question in the natural sciences.

 I am writing this not to convince anyone, because the people who are committed to the chance hypothesis will not be convinced by anything, and the people who are not committed to it do not need to be convinced.
-I am writing this for the third group, the people who have been told that the chance hypothesis is the consensus and have not had the time or training to look into the actual mathematics.
+I am writing this for the 3rd group, the people who have been told that the chance hypothesis is the consensus and have not had the time or training to look into the actual mathematics.
 Once you look into the actual mathematics, the chance hypothesis collapses.
-It is not a small collapse.
-It is a collapse on the order of forty thousand orders of magnitude, on Hoyle’s calculation, and considerably worse than that on the more recent estimates that take the full complexity of the genome into account.
+This is by no means a small collapse in the numbers.
+It is a collapse on the order of 40,000 orders of magnitude, on Hoyle’s calculation, and considerably worse than that on the more recent estimates that take the full complexity of the genome into account.

-I have no patience for the response that says these calculations are wrong because evolution actually works differently.
-I am not arguing against evolution.
+My argument here is not directed against evolution as a process.
 Evolution operates on the genome that already exists.
 My argument is about the origin of the genome itself, before any selection had a substrate to act upon.
 On that question, evolutionary theory is silent, and the silence is not a small detail.
 It is the heart of the matter.

 I have been thinking about this for a very long time.
 I have been afraid to write it for almost as long, because I knew the response it would draw.
-The response will come.
+The critical response to this argument will surely come.
 It will be loud, and it will be confident, and it will mostly miss the point.
-That is fine.
-The numbers are the numbers.
-The probability is zero.
+All of that is entirely to be expected and leaves the mathematics completely untouched.
+The numbers, regardless of the criticism, remain exactly what they are.
+The probability of random genome assembly is zero by any calculation.
 The genome did not arise by chance.
 Where it came from, we do not yet fully know.
-That is the question.
-And it is, in my honest assessment, the most important question that humans can ask about themselves.
+That remains the single most important question in all of natural science.

-I rest my case here.
-The numbers speak for themselves.
+At this point, I rest my case in full.
+The numbers speak for themselves with absolute clarity.
 Anyone who wishes to disagree is welcome to do the arithmetic for themselves.
-I am confident in the result.
+I remain entirely confident in the mathematical result.

-This article is one person’s argument, set out as carefully as I can make it.
-It is not a peer-reviewed paper.
+This article is 1 person’s argument, set out as carefully as I can make it.
+It is not a peer-reviewed academic paper in the conventional sense.
 It is a synthesis of decades of reading, calculation, and reflection.
-The conclusion is one I would have preferred not to reach, because it commits me to positions that are unpopular and that will draw criticism from people whose respect I value.
+The conclusion is 1 I would have preferred not to reach, because it commits me to positions that are unpopular and that will draw criticism from people whose respect I value.
 I reached it anyway, because the mathematics left me no choice.
 If you disagree, do the math yourself.
 I am happy to be shown wrong, but I am not happy to be shouted down, and the difference matters.

 References